What Does it Mean to Be Human?

 So, simple enough: to be human is to be made in the image of God.
 But… what does that mean?
 And that is where things get a bit more difficult.

-There is no verse in the Bible that provides us with a straightforward definition of the image of God, no statement that “to be made in the image of God mean…” And so, theologians and interpreters of the Bible have been left to wrestle with the meaning of this small but significant phrase for centuries: and wrestle they have, without giving rise to one single consensus.
+There is no verse in the Bible that provides us with a straightforward definition of the image of God, no statement that “to be made in the image of God means…” And so, theologians and interpreters of the Bible have been left to wrestle with the meaning of this small but significant phrase for centuries: and wrestle they have, without giving rise to one single consensus.

 We can, however, trace three main threads through the attempts to give an answer - and in the end, we may be able to weave them together.
 Throughout history, theologians have tied the image of God in humanity to rationality, to relationship, and to vocation.